K-12 Field Trips

 Experience school in 1872.
 Interact with our school teacher to take part in lessons.
 If you finish your lessons promptly, there may be time for games.
 We suggest a 3.5 hour program and includes lunch time (students should bring their own lunch in a bucket, coffee can, or basket).

-Pioneer play (any age or multi-age groups)
+Pioneer Chores and play (any age or multi-age groups)